 “My BEF scholarship really helped to make my education possible and opened so many doors for me,” Alexandria said.
 “I am so grateful for the BEF scholarship, founded and made possible by BHS graduate, Candace Straight, that I received four years ago.”

-As a grateful member of the Bloomfield community, one of her favorite things was working as a camp counselor for two-and-a-half years with the Bloomfield Recreation Center during her college career.
+As a grateful member of the Bloomfield community, one of her favorite things was working as a camp counselor for two-and-a-half years with the Bloomfield Recreation Department during her college career.
 She states enthusiastically that it helped her to stay connected to her Bloomfield family that she loves so much!